-Tattoos have been growing in popularity for years and are becoming common amongst people from all walks of life.
+Tattoos have been growing in popularity for years and are becoming common among people from all walks of life.
 It’s not just your edgy bartender, anymore.
 From your cute neighbor to your veterinarian, anyone may be rocking inked skin.

 Even here in the Averr Aglow content team, two-thirds of us have tattoos (myself included).
 Several of us — myself still included — have also struggled with acne.

-The first time I saw a little bump appear on my freshly tattooed shoulder, I was frozen by my own ignorance.
+The first time I saw a little bump appear on my freshly tattooed shoulder, I was frozen by my ignorance.
 Was it a pimple?
 Was it some kind of reaction?
 Either way, could I treat it without ruining my new ink?

 My tattoos are special and meaningful to me, so I wasn’t about to try skincare products all willy-nilly and hope for the best.
 You shouldn’t, either!

 If you’re worried about preserving tattoos on acne-prone skin, look no further.
 The time for questions is over.
 Now, it’s time for answers.

 First things first.
 If you have acne-prone skin, can you even get tattooed?

 But if you tend to break out around the area being tattooed, timing is key.
 Trying to tattoo over an active breakout can damage your skin and spread bacteria, sometimes compromising the design of your gorgeous new art.